-Our Drop-in Centre (DIC) Foodbank, Community Services Advocate (CSA) and Budgeting Advice are all elements of the programme.
-The DIC is a place that fosters social connection and provides hot meals and shelter for a variety of people, and the Foodbank offers immediate assistance but also helps relieve a major stress as clients focus on achieving positive long-term outcomes.
-The CSA efficiently connects people with the services they need, and Budgeting Advice (which offers Total Money Management) provides people assistance and education to move to sustainable financial management.
+Our Drop-in Centre (DIC), Foodbank, Community Services Advocate (CSA) and Budgeting Advice services are all elements of the programme.
+The DIC is a place that provides hot meals and shelter and fosters social connection for a variety of people, and the Foodbank offers immediate assistance – but also helps relieve a major stress as clients focus on achieving positive long-term outcomes.
+The CSA connects people with the services they need, and Budgeting Advice (which offers Total Money Management) provides people with assistance and education to move to sustainable financial management.

 What happens at Mission for Independence

-When someone first asks for help, one of Mission for Independence’s services (especially DIC, Foodbank and CSA) is often their first connection point with The Mission.
-Crucially, these services can form the gateway for people to access other Mission programmes and services – to identify their underlying issues, and discuss options and possibilities to address them – and get on track to a positive future.
-Mission for Independence also offers holistic support to the wide range of clients across all The Mission’s programmes, for example Mission for Families.
+When someone first asks The Mission for help, one of MFI’s services is often their first connection point.
+Crucially, this service can form the gateway for people to access other Mission programmes and services – to identify their underlying issues, and discuss options and possibilities to address them – and get on track to a positive future.
+MFI also offers holistic support to the wide range of clients across all The Mission’s programmes, for example Mission for Families.

 We encourage the pursuit of meaningful activities that give people a sense of belonging and achievement – such as employment, formal qualifications, volunteer work and other community participation.
 Through education and engagement, people are empowered to make the choices and changes that will help them live independently – not in isolation, but with more productive and sustainable self-management.

-• 15,617 separate financial transactions were made on behalf of clients using Total Money Management, through The Mission’s Trust account – wth a total of $848,233
+• 13,878 separate financial transactions were made on behalf of clients using Total Money Management, through The Mission’s Trust account – worth a total of $845,307.63.

 Community Programmes Manager